-"I devise all the rest, residue and remainder of my property of every kind and description (including lapsed desires), wherever situate and whether acquired before or after the execution of this Will absolutely in fee simple to my wife, said wife shall not survive me, then I devise all of said property to my children, in equal shares, provided, however, the issue of a deceased child shall take his or her parent's share per stirpes.
+"I devise all the rest, residue and remainder of my property of every kind and description (including lapsed desires), wherever situate and whether acquired before or after the execution of this Will absolutely in fee simple to my wife, Sara Brown, if she shall survive me.
+If my said wife shall not survive me, then I devise all of said property to my children, in equal shares, provided, however, the issue of a deceased child shall take his or her parent's share per stirpes.
 If at the time of my death I am not survived by my wife, any of my children, or any of my children's issue, I devise all of said property as follows: